gobboph/gobboph.github.io/content/what_happened_there.md

 Here is where [WhatHappenedThere?](http://whathappenedthere.xyz/) enters the scene.
 Given a topic, the app downloads the time series of its associated Wikipedia page (if it exists) and automatically detects the spikes.
 It then queries a database storing all the New York Times articles since the earliest time in the Wikipedia time series (July 2015) and returns a list of most relevant articles according to my natural language processing (NLP) algorithm.
 I will use this blog post to get into the details of what goes on behind the curtains.

 A bit of context: I worked on this project during my fellowship at Insight Data Science and discussed the developments with the team at About.com.
+As will be clear by the end of this blog post, WhatHappenedThere? provides a proof of concept for the power of connecting a time series with a source of context to automaticall retrieve insights.